 - Learn to love your layers.
 It is time to put that winter wardrobe of yours to good use.
 Wear socks at home to make sure your feet feel warm.
 Remember that if your feet are cold, your entire body will feel cold.
 You can even layer the socks you are wearing, using several pairs at once, for maximum warmth!

 Still feeling cold?
-You can also opt to wear sweaters inside your home, adding layer upon layer of sweater as much as you need them.
+You can also opt to wear sweaters inside your home, adding layer upon layer of a sweater as much as you need them.

 - Keep the heat trapped inside your home – and don’t let any escape!
 Keep doors and windows around the house sealed shut during the winter, so you don’t let the cold in and let the heat out.
-Look for any gaps indoors, windows and walls that might unnecessarily allow heat to escape, and seal them up immediately.
+Look for any gaps in doors, windows and walls that might unnecessarily allow heat to escape, and seal them up immediately.
 Just a small gap can let out a lot of heat, so sealing off all the ones you can spot can lead to a good amount of savings on heating prices.

 - Lower the thermostat a few degrees.
 This applies to both your home’s space heater and water heater.
 Managing the temperature on your thermostat by a few degrees won’t make your home any less comfortable.
 In fact, it might hardly be noticeable to you and the other inhabitants of the house.
-Doing this, however, can lead to a noticeable drop on your energy bill.
+Doing this, however, can lead to a noticeable drop in your energy bill.